Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 8.2 points per game with a +287 scoring differential overall.
-They put up 76.7 points per game (59th in college basketball) and give up 68.5 per outing (128th in college basketball).
+- The Bluejays have a +287 scoring differential, topping opponents by 8.2 points per game.
+They're putting up 76.7 points per game to rank 59th in college basketball and are allowing 68.5 per contest to rank 128th in college basketball.

 - Creighton wins the rebound battle by an average of 3.8 boards.
-It is collecting 34.6 rebounds per game (41st in college basketball) compared to its opponents' 30.8 per outing.
+It is grabbing 34.6 rebounds per game (41st in college basketball) compared to its opponents' 30.8 per outing.

-- The Bluejays rank 33rd in college basketball by averaging 99.8 points per 100 possessions on offense, and defensively are 114th in college basketball, allowing 89.2 points per 100 possessions.

-- Creighton has committed 1.5 more turnovers per game than its opponents, averaging 10.9 (82nd in college basketball action) while forcing 9.4 (353rd in college basketball).
+- Creighton has typically lost the turnover battle this season, committing 10.9 per game (82nd in college basketball action) while forcing 9.4 (353rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.